learn-co-curriculum/writing-a-lab/README.md

 Instructions should be written in order of how to solve the problem.
 Really big labs or labs that cover complex topics can feel really overwhelming.
 Students learn the patterns of how to approach larger projects by reading instructions/requirements in the order in which they should be tackled.

+The first few tasks should be easy, and subsequent tasks should increase in complexity.

+When creating a lab, think about how a video game introduces complexity.
+A good video game will make you complete a level where all you need to do is jump across a gap before you're introduced to a level where jumping across a gap is required to achieve some other goal.

 ## Tests

 All labs are test driven.
 For Ruby and Rails labs, we use Rspec with Cabypara for testing views.

-For Javascript/ Angular/ Node labs, we typically use Jasmine but can also use Karma and Mocha.
+For Javascript/ Angular/ Node labs, we typically use Mocha.
+Test everything you want to make sure was completed

 ## Solution Branch